digidotcom/xbee-python/doc/user_doc/logging_events.rst

 registering logging events.
 The logger works at module level; that is, each module has a logger with a unique name.

-The modules that have logging integrated are ``devices`` and ``reader``.
+The modules that have logging integrated are ``digi.xbee.devices``, ``digi.xbee.reader``, ``digi.xbee.sender``, ``digi.xbee.recovery``,
+``digi.xbee.firmware``, ``digi.xbee.profile``, and ``digi.xbee.models.zdo``.
 By default, all loggers are disabled so you will not see any logging message in the console if you do not activate them.

 In the XBee Python Library, you need three things to enable the logger:

 1. The logger itself.
-2. A handler.
-This will determine if the messages will be displayed in the console, written in a file, sent through a socket, etc.
+2. A handler to determine if log messages will be displayed in the console, written to a file, sent through a socket, etc.
-3. A formatter.
-This will determine the message format.
+3. A formatter to define the message format.
 For example, a format could be:

     * *Timestamp with the current date - logger name - level (debug, info, warning...) - data.*

 To retrieve the logger, use the ``get_logger()`` method of the logging module, providing the name of the logger that you want to get as parameter.
 In the XBee Python Library all loggers have the name of the module they belong to.
-For example, the name of the logger of the ``devices`` module is ``digi.xbee.devices``.
+For example, the name of the logger of the ``digi.xbee.devices`` module is ``digi.xbee.devices``.
 You can get a module name with the special attribute ``\_\_name\_\_``.